“We must stick to American principles concerning the rights of neutrals.”

 But the incident animated old fears.
 Once again, tensions between the United States and Canada/Great Britain bubbled and nearly boiled.
 In 1838, the Aroostook “War” stemmed from a dispute over the border with Maine.
 Oregon’s border became a national issue in US politics in the 1840s.
 For decades, anti-British agitators crossed between the United States and Canada—in 1840, terrorists exploded a bomb damaging the monument of Sir Isaac Brock.
 And in the 1860s and 1870s, members of the Fenian Brotherhood in the United States staged raids into Canada, hoping to pressure Britain to leave Ireland.

-A peaceful border, it seems, required decades of work.
+A peaceful border, it seems, requires decades of work.